nehaljwani/team.exiv2.org/book/IMaEA.md

 }
 ```

 PSDImage::accept() is easy.
-As the header has been validated, all it has to do is the run the link-list of 3 resources (Color, Image and Layer/Mask).
+As the header has been validated, all it has to do is to run the link-list of 3 resources (Color, Image and Layer/Mask).

 ```cpp
 void PSDImage::accept(Visitor& visitor)